k-mack/gradle-examples/README.md

 attached (of course, some strings are always attached when it comes to native programming).

-# Basic Things That Might Make You Twitch
+# Things That May Make You Twitch

 ## Gradle Wrapper
 The Gradle wrapper is pretty slick.
 This is a self-contained distribution of